 Sometimes Cashing in on the Guarantee Doesn't Pay Off

 Other hosts will offer account credit for a certain amount of uptime, but typically the monetary value is so limited it's barely even worth the hassle of getting in touch with customer support.

 "Downtime" May Not Mean What You Think

 Even after those three days of downtime, making a claim may be more difficult than you imagine.
 Many hosting companies place strict limitations on what constitutes "downtime."

 As a rule, downtime due to user error, such as bad code from an outsourced developer, doesn't count.
-And usually your host won't owe you anything for scheduled downtime due to maintenance.
+And usually, your host won't owe you anything for scheduled downtime due to maintenance.

-For example, standard clauses such as "force majeure" will limit your host's liability for anything that happens outside their control, like those aforementioned earthquakes and floods.
+For example, standard clauses such as "force majeure" will limit your host's liability for anything that happens outside their control, like those earthquakes and floods.

 Should You Choose a Host Based On Their Uptime Guarantee?